coverclock/com-diag-hazer/README.md

            -s          Use XON/XOFF for DEVICE.
            -t SECONDS  Expire GNSS data after SECONDS seconds.
            -v          Display verbose output on standard error.
-           -x          Exit once all STRINGs written to DEVICE.

 # Dependencies

 The Hazer library itself is standlone other than the usual standard